-Alice Loraine McElroy was born January 4, 1914 in Ottumwa, Wapello County, Iowa, a city that hovered around a population of +- 20,000 over the years.
+Alice Loraine McElroy January 4, 1914 in Ottumwa, Wapello County, Iowa, a city that hovered around a population of +- 20,000 over the years.
 It was a town whose beginning was in the mid 1800s, and the coal mining industry was of significant influence for many of those years.
 That date of January 4, 1914, was the very same day as was Jane Wyman, famous movie star and first wife of Ronald Reagan, the man who was later to serve two terms as President of the United States.

 1914 was the year that Edgar Rice Burroughs published his classic book, "Tarzan of the Apes."
-The Panama Canal opened on August 15.
-About a quarter billion tons of earth were moved to create it for \$366,650,000.
+The Panama Canal opened on August 15.About a quarter billion tons of earth were moved to create it for \$366,650,000.
 On June 28, the event that was to precipitate World War I, the assassination of Archduke Francis Ferdinand of Austria, occurred at Sarajevo, Serbia.
 A resolution was passed by Congress on May 7 to establish Mother's Day to be celebrated on the second Sunday in May annually.

-Source: Gorton Carruth, "Encyclopedia of American Facts & Dates, "Harper & Row, Publishers, New York, first edition 1817, eighth edition1987, pages 428-432.
+Source: Gorton Carruth, "Encyclopedia of American Facts & Dates,"Harper & Row, Publishers, New York, first edition 1817, eighth edition1987, pages 428-432.

 Alice was a talented and beautiful young lady.
-Her artistic capabilities followed her throughout most of her life.
+Her artistic capabilities followed her throughout most all of her life.
 She painted many, many pieces in various media, and taught children the skills of art.
-Even today, our Sharpe home is blessed with numerous Alice McElroy Boggess paintings hanging on our walls.

-Her college education freshman year was at Stephens College in Columbia, Missouri.
-The next year she traveled the country, mainly sightseeing in the western half.
+She began her college education by her freshman year at Stephens College in Columbia.
+The next year she traveled the country, mainly in the western half.
 The following year, she enrolled as an art major at Louisiana State University in Baton Rouge.
-This was the time in her life when she met that dashingly handsome young man from Macon, Mississippi, Thomas Shelton (T. S.) Boggess, Jr., who was a graduate student at Louisiana State University Medical School in New Orleans.
+This was the time in her life when she met that dashingly handsome young man from Macon, Mississippi, who was a graduate student at Louisiana State University Medical School in New Orleans.
 The following year, they married, despite the nation being in the depths of economic recession.
-Their marriage ceremony was conducted September 4, 1935, at her family's home church, the First Presbyterian Church, Ottumwa, lowa.
+Their marriage ceremony was conducted September 4, 1935, at her family's home church, the First Presbyterian Church, Ottumwa, Iowa.

-The wonderment and passion of their love enabled them to overcome those economic era obstacles, and they resided several years in New Orleans as T. S. achieved his master's degree and almost completed his doctrinal studies.
+The wonderment and passion of their love was able to overcome those economic era obstacles, and they resided several years in New Orleans as T. S. achieved his masters degree and worked on his doctrinal studies.

-They moved to Griffin, Georgia before T. S. completed his PhD degree, as the economy pressed the need to take a job, which turned out to be at the Georgia Experiment Station, a research arm of the University of Georgia.
-They lived there and later in Tifton, where their two children respectively were born.
-While still young children, the family returned to Griffin.

-In 1947, at the beckoning of T.S.'s father, the family moved to the Boggess family farm in Noxubee County, Mississippi, and took up agricultural pursuits.
+They moved to Griffin, Georgia before T. S. completed his degree, as the economy pressed the need to take a job, which turned out to be at the Georgia Experiment State, a research arm of the University of Georgia.
+They lived there and in Tifton, where their two children respectively were born.
+In 1947, at the beckoning of T.S.'s father, the family moved to the Boggess family farm in Noxubee County and took up agricultural pursuits.
 This included dairy farming and the raising of chickens.
-Operating a farm was not really the vision T. S. had for his profession.
-Later, a feed store business was operated by the family before T. S. took to the road as a sales representative for clay pipe across the South.
-They had sold their part of the farm and moved into Macon (Noxubee County) for "city" living.
-Macon has been pretty level in population over the years at about 2,000.
-In 2014, its population was about 2,700.
+Later, a feed store business was operated by the family before her husband took to the road as a sales representative for clay pipe across the South.
+They had sold their part of the farm and moved into Macon for "city" living (Macon has been pretty level in population over the years at about 2,000).
 Alice was responsible for the children and family home for weeks at a time, which was a challenge to which she rose and accomplished with style and success.
 The family were active in the First Baptist Church of Macon.